Ab-initio variational wave functions for the time-dependent many-electron Schr\"odinger equation: Discussion

-We have introduced a variational approach to capture the dynamics of quantum many-electron systems, specifically addressing the challenges posed by real-time ab initio electronic structure theory.
+We have introduced a variational approach to capture the dynamics of quantum many-electron systems, specifically addressing the challenges posed by real-time ab initio electron dynamics.
 Our methodology involves the use of correlated time-dependent variational wave functions, which surpass the typically adopted mean-field approximations.
-In particular, we adopted here the time-dependent Jastrow function and backflow transformation to capture electronic correlations.
+In particular, we adopted here the time-dependent Jastrow function and the backflow transformation to capture electronic correlations.
 We discussed how to time-evolve the variational wave functions using the time-dependent variational Monte Carlo (tVMC).

 We demonstrated the effectiveness of our approach through applications to three distinct systems: the solvable harmonic interaction model, diatomic molecules in intense laser fields, and a quenched quantum dot.
 In the harmonic interaction model, we successfully reproduced the breathing mode induced by a trap quench, underscoring the method's accuracy in capturing correlated many-body system dynamics.
 Transitioning to diatomic molecules in intense laser fields, our approach demonstrated versatility in both first and second quantization.
 In both cases, we demonstrated that tVMC can be used to time-evolve expressive models such as Neural Quantum States, as well as the more traditional basis-expanded models.
+We also introduce a novel alternative to tVMC, called tre-tVMC, that is particularly powerful when using expressive neural-network wave functions in continuous space.
 In first quantization, the incorporation of neural backflow transformations showcased a promising avenue for simulating complex molecular systems in external fields.
 Finally, our approach excelled in predicting observables for the quenched quantum dot, emphasizing the significance of capturing many-body correlations in the dynamics of strongly interacting electronic systems.
-In conclusion, our variational time-dependent wave function approach, as demonstrated across different systems, presents a promising direction for advancing real-time electronic structure theory, offering a balance between accuracy and computational efficiency in capturing the intricate dynamics of quantum many-electron systems.
+In conclusion, our variational time-dependent wave function approach, as demonstrated across different systems, presents a promising direction for advancing real-time electron dynamics, offering a balance between accuracy and computational efficiency in capturing the intricate dynamics of quantum many-electron systems.

 The presented work opens avenues for further exploration and improvement.
 One avenue is the extension of our approach to larger and more complex systems.
 Additionally, exploring more powerful ansatzes may provide further improvements in accuracy and efficiency.
 Furthermore, the applicability of our method to more diverse quantum many-electron systems, including materials and chemical reactions, could uncover new insights into their dynamic behaviors.